 9. Lack of energy causes inappropriate pitch pattern, speech rate, and volume.
 What's more exciting than a speaker who knows how to use his or her vocal expressiveness to motivate and inspire listeners?
 And what's deadlier than a monotonous speaker?
 It should be obvious to you that the way you say something often matters as much—sometimes more—than the actual words you use.

-Learn how to use the world's most powerful tool for persuading audiences.
+Learn the specifics of How to Use Your Voice to Persuade Others.
 There's good news, though, even if you're not the owner of a gorgeous speaking voice.
 It's hinted at in Ailes's phrasing concerning this communication error.
 By adopting a more energetic speaking style, you will cover many of the ills that may exist within an average speaking voice.
 Become more energetic, more passionate when you speak, and your speaking deficits will be far less noticeable.

 10. Use of boring language and lack of interesting material.
 If this is one of your public speaking mistakes, you have no one but yourself to blame.
 Remember item #7 above and my suggestion that you conduct an audience analysis.
 By doing so, you'll educate yourself on what will be interesting to your audience—the very people for whom you're speaking.
 Learn how to grab your audience with one of the 12 foolproof ways to open a speech . . . and never let go!

 And if you want to be an influential speaker, you must also familiarize yourself with the 3 "L's": logic, language, and linguistics.
 The sheer dumping of information on audiences doesn't allow them to logically follow where you're going.
 And they must do so if you want them to arrive at your destination in terms of education or persuasion at the same time you do.